Ashok2818/git-pract2/README.md

 - Use Docker Hub documentation to figure out the right environment and volume settings
 - Extra Credit: Use volumes to store Drupal unique data

 - These are extra Lines for branch
+- for gernerate conflicts